sumotoy/OLED_SSD1332/README.md

 Version History:
  - 0.5b1: First working release with full tested 24Mhz/DMA SPI on Teensy 3.
  - 0.5b2: Even faster!
+ - 0.6b1: Several bug fixed in particular an error in initalization.
+Started fixing rotation problems.

 Here's the library in action with Teensy3.